How to Become a Clinical Nurse in 5 Steps

 Explore the career requirements for clinical nurses.
 Get the facts about job duties, education and licensure requirements to determine if this is the right career for you.
 Schools offering Nursing degrees can also be found in these popular choices.

 As a clinical nurse, you'd conduct research as well as working in a particular medical department.
-You may also be called a clinical nurse specialist and focus on a specific disease or type of care.
+You may also be called a clinical nurse specialist (CNS) and focus on a specific disease or type of care.
+Conducting research requires reading medical journals, talking with experts and attending professional conferences.
+This is a very collaborative profession, and you will both provide and seek consultation from other medical professionals.
+You and other medical professionals may use your findings to develop treatment plans for patients.
 The following chart gives you an overview about entering this field, including education and licensure requirements.

 |Degree Required||Master's degree or post-master's certificate|

 |Key Responsibilities||Devise standards of nursing care; evaluate delivery of nursing services to patients; develop and implement care plans; create and oversee department policies|

 |Licensure and/or Certification||Licensure as registered nurse (RN) is required; board certification in 8 clinical nursing specialties is available|